godotengine/godot-docs/tutorials/3d/using_gridmaps.rst

 .. image:: img/gridmap_select.png

-In the menu, you can also change the axis you're drawing on as well as shift the drawing plane higher or lower on its axis.
+In the menu, you can also change the axis you're drawing on, as well as shift the drawing plane higher or lower on its axis.

 .. image:: img/gridmap_shift_axis.png